-In Charlottesville, Meghan covered several national stories, including the University of Virginia Men’s Basketball Championship and the 2017 Unite the Right Rally.
-She was the first TV reporter on the scene where white supremacists, holding lit tiki torches, clashed with counter-protesters.
+In Charlottesville, Moriarty covered several national stories, including the University of Virginia Men’s Basketball Championship and the 2017 Unite the Right Rally.
+She was the first local TV reporter on the scene, where white supremacists, holding lit tiki torches, clashed with counter-protesters.
 She continued to cover the deadly rally the following day, along with the aftermath that followed.

-She is a proud graduate of the University of Maryland's Philip Merrill College.
-Go Terps!
+She is a proud University of Maryland, Philip Merrill College, graduate.

-When she's not on the job, you can find Meghan training for her next race, reading a good thriller, or looking for a new restaurant to try!
+When she's not on the job, you can find her at the beach or in the kickboxing studio, reading a good thriller, or planning her next culinary adventure!